 If you aren't yet familiar with compost toilets, you have much to learn about reducing your negative impact on our planet.
 This toilet can dispose of human waste while requiring less water usage than regular toilets, combining the excrement with peat moss, sawdust, or other materials and undertaking an anaerobic decomposition process.

 So, is installing a compost toilet in your household worth it?
-In this article, we've broken down the advantages and disadvantages of these toilet systems so that you can carry out the best choice for you.
+In this article, we've broken down the advantages and disadvantages of these toilet systems so that you can make the best choice for your home and the planet.

 Pro: Eco-friendly